DenisBuserski/email-sender/README.md

 ### Case 3
+The logic in this case is to check if we have all 3 events("Event-1", "Event-2", "Event-3") for a particular day.

 The service can be extended by adding more cases.
 For each one of them you would need to have the a specific implementation, how it will be processed, what message needs to be prepared and sent.